storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 Although the world has changed greatly since Polti’s 1895 book,  the situations remain relevant, because they’re very  human situations.
 Mike Figgis recommends using loose rather than literal interpretations of the situations.
 He points out that these 36 situations work for both outer and inner problems and at varied scales: Disaster, one of the situations, ‘can be a war or an earthquake or the sinking of the Titanic’, but also  ‘in a more intimated love story, it could be a case of unrequited love, the loved one marries another person, a personal disaster of the highest magnitude.’

-StoryBuilder’s adjusts to scale by allowing you to select a dramatic situation as either a Problem or a Scene story element:
+StoryCAD’s adjusts to scale by allowing you to select a dramatic situation as either a Problem or a Scene story element:

 ![][Dramatic-Situations-tool]